multiplealiases/make-recovery-uki/README.md

 --packages 'linux-firmware-amdgpu linux-firmware-amdtee linux-firmware-other'
 ```

-For me, this produces a ~150 MB UKI.
+For me, this produces a ~150 MB UKI called `worksforme.efi`
+as well as a corresponding kernel/initramfs pair `worksforme`/`worksforme.img`

 File size may vary wildly depending on what firmware you include,
 up to ~600 MiB in the worst case.